Making a claim

 There is important information on this page that may be difficult to read on a small screen device.
 You may wish to switch to a larger display.

 Your employee, their spouse, partner or a child, must have been diagnosed with a critical illness or undergone a specified operation that meets our policy definition, and have survived for at least 14 days.

-You'll need to let us know about a claim as soon as possible, no later than three months after the diagnosis of a critical illness or operation covered by the policy.
+You'll need to let us know about a claim as soon as possible, no later than three months after the diagnosis of a critical illness or operation covered by the policy (or as soon as reasonably practicable).
 Once we receive that information, we’ll aim to make things as simple as possible for you and your employee.

 Starting a claim